gantsign/gantsign.github.io/_pages/home.md

     excerpt: >
       Microservices are great way to deliver large projects in a shorter timescale.
-While many companies want to benefit from the advantages of microservices few have the experience to deliver microservice projects successfully.
+While many companies want to benefit from the advantages of microservices, few have the experience to deliver microservice projects successfully.
 Get yourself ready for microservices by watching our introductory video.
     url: /news/microservices-intro